eScienceLab/eScienceLab.github.io/README.md

 ---
 ```

-The `title` is used to generate the `<title>` text, and `permalink` can be added to modify the final relative URI.
+The `title` is used to generate the `<title>` and `<h1>` text, and `permalink` can be added to modify the final relative URI.
 If a page should NOT be included in the menu, then also add `exclude_from_nav: true`.

-Note that the MarkDown preview in GitHub might differ slightly from the final Jekyll's rendering.
+Note that the MarkDown preview in GitHub might differ slightly from the final Jekyll's rendering on http://esciencelab.org.uk.

 ### Pages using Jekyll templates